 To the left of the Sacred Rock, down a path, is the gateway to Huayna Picchu, the huge outcrop that serves as a dramatic backdrop to Machu Picchu.
-Although it looks forbidding and is very steep, anyone in reasonable shape can climb it.
-The steep path up takes most visitors about an hour or more, although some athletic sorts ascend the peak in less than 25 minutes.
+Although it looks forbidding and is very steep, anyone in reasonable physical shape can climb it.
+The steep path up takes most visitors 1 hr. or more, although some athletic sorts ascend the peak in less than 25 min.
 Note that only 400 people per day (admitted in two groups: 7–8am and 10–11am) are permitted to make the climb, and there is an additional cost associated with it.
-If you are keen on ascending Huyana Picchu for the views and exercise, make your reservations as far in advance as possible.
-At the top, you'll reach a platform of sorts, which is as far as many get, directly overlooking the ruins.
-Others who've come this far and are committed to reaching the apex continue on for a few more minutes, up through a tight tunnel carved out of the stone, to a rocky perch with 360-degree views.
-There's room for only a handful of hikers up there, and the views are so astounding that many are tempted to hang out for hours—so new arrivals might need to be patient to win their place on the rock.
-The views of Machu Picchu below and the panorama of forested mountains are quite literally breathtaking.
+If you are keen on ascending Huayna Picchu for the views and exercise, make your reservations as far in advance as possible (for more information, see the box above).
+At the top, you’ll reach a platform of sorts, which is as far as many get, directly overlooking the ruins.
+Most who’ve come this far and are committed to reaching the apex continue on for a few more minutes, up through a tight tunnel carved out of the stone to a rocky perch with 360-degree views.
+There’s room for only a handful of hikers, and the views are so astounding that many are tempted to hang out as long as they can—so new arrivals might need to be patient to win their place on the rock.
+The views of Machu Picchu and the panorama of forested mountains are quite literally breathtaking.

 Ascending Huayna Picchu is highly recommended for energetic sorts of any age, but young children are not allowed.
 In wet weather, you might want to reconsider, though, because the stone steps can get slippery and become very dangerous.

-Apart from the main complex, west of Machu Picchu, is the Inca Bridge, built upon stacked stones and overlooking a sheer, nearly 2,000 ft drop.
-Critical to the citadel's defense, the bridge can be reached in an easy half hour from a clearly marked narrow trail.
+Apart from the main complex, west of Machu Picchu, is the Inca Bridge, built upon stacked stones and overlooking a sheer, 600m (nearly 2,000 ft.) drop.
+Critical to the citadel’s defense, the bridge can be reached in an easy 1/2 hr. from a clearly marked narrow trail.

-For a more detailed guide of the ruins and Machu Picchu's history, Peter Frost's Exploring Cusco (Nuevas Imágenes, 1999), available in Cusco bookstores, is quite excellent.
+For a more detailed guide of the ruins and Machu Picchu’s history, look for Peter Frost’s Exploring Cusco (Nuevas Imágenes, 1999) or Ruth M. Wright and Dr. Alfredo Valanecia Zegarra’s The Machu Picchu Guidebook (3D Press, 2011), both available in Cusco bookstores.